benisjammin/starwars/README.md

 Star Wars Map Project
 ============

-### This project is on hold pendng a change of headquarters.
+### This project is on hold pending a change of headquarters.

 *Primary contributors:* **B_n, B_l_y,** J_ss.